broadinstitute/carmen-analysis/README.md

 * ``threshold.py``
 * ``summary.py``

-## Required file inputs
+## Required File Inputs
-You will need the following two files to complete the CARMEN analysis:
+You will need the following two files to complete the CARMEN analysis.

+### A .xlsx Assignment Sheet
+Go to [this Google Drive folder](https://drive.google.com/drive/folders/1iQsmyuwRtDyMgtT2YvgJ4yv_sGcJMhgv?usp=drive_link).
+Select the Assignment Sheet template  corresponding to the dimensions of the IFC chip you ran.
+Download the template as an ``.xlsx`` file.

-* A .xlsx Assignment Sheet.
-Enter your samples and assays in the corresponding tabs in the .xlsx template file provided.
-Do not edit the layout_assays and layout_samples tabs in the .xlsx template file provided.
+Enter your samples in Sheet 1 and your assays Sheet 2 of the downloaded ``.xlsx`` template file.
+Do **NOT** edit the layout_assays and layout_samples tabs in the .xlsx template file provided.

 Rename this file as follows: ``{IFC Barcode}_{Chip Dimension}_assignment.xlsx``

+#### What does ``"{Chip Dimension}"`` mean?
+``"{Chip Dimension}"`` refers to the total number of samples and number of assays that your Standard BioTools Dynamic Array^TM IFC ran.

+The most common IFC chip ran in CARMEN is the ``192.24`` IFC chip, which runs 192 samples and 24 assays.
+However, there is also the ``96.96`` IFC chip, which runs 96 samples and 96 assays, and the ``48.48`` IFC chip, which runs 48 samples and 48 assays.

+#### Required Controls
- * NOTE: Each plate of samples that you run in CARMEN must include the following 3 controls:
+Each plate of samples that you run in CARMEN must include the following 3 controls:
   1. First Negative control must contain the phrase ``"NTC"``.
     * The ``"No Target Control"`` does not contain viral target and should produce a negative response.
     * Validation is integral to ensuring that there is no contamination in the RT-PCR steps of CARMEN.